microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 #### Precision Requirements

 The precision for intermediate operations is implementation dependent.
+However, it is intended that operations take place at the precision specified by the interpretation parameters with the possible exception of older hardware where this might not be practical.

 ### Matrix Layouts